🔭 My SourceHut Projects clones 📄 View My Portfolio Leaflet

 • Practices – Agile, ITIL, GDPR, ISO/IEC 27001, DevOps/DevSecOps, UI/UX, accessibility (WCAG), testing, and documentation

-• Open Source Contribution – ESA Pyxel (European Space Agency) - As a Documentation Contributor, I support the ongoing development of Pyxel, a scientific image sensor simulation framework maintained by the European Space Agency.
+• Open Source Contribution – ESA Pyxel (European Space Agency) - As a Documentation and Code Contributor, I support the ongoing development of Pyxel, a scientific image sensor simulation framework maintained by the European Space Agency.
 My work helps scientists and engineers by refining user guidance and configuration details to improve clarity and assist in diagnosing issues.
 This is part of an ongoing, collaborative effort to maintain accessible, high-quality documentation for the Pyxel user community.

-My Soft Skills Journey
+✦ My Soft Skills Journey ✦

 A living constellation of personal growth – from empathy to confidence, advocacy to connection.
 Click or hover to expand the details for each milestone.